yoshisuga/MAME4iOS/README.md

 This is a port of MAME for iOS.
 The currently supported rom set version is 0.139.

-It has been updated to compile and run on Xcode 7/iOS 9 by Les Bird (http://www.lesbird.com/iMame4All/iMame4All_Xcode.html), and he has graciously added support for mFi Controllers.
+It has been updated to compile and run on Xcode 7+/iOS 9+ by Les Bird (http://www.lesbird.com/iMame4All/iMame4All_Xcode.html), and he has graciously added support for mFi Controllers.

 This repo adds support for:

 - 64-bit binary to run on modern and future iOS devices
 - Multiple mFi controllers (up to 4 with dual analog support - @DarrenBranford)
+- Supports using the touch screen as a lightgun (new in 2018!)
 - Builds in Xcode 9, runs on iOS 11

 ## Installation / Sideloading

-Requirements: Mac with Xcode 7
+Requirements: Mac with Xcode 7 or above

 Building MAME4iOS requires a prebuilt MAME binary.
 It was not included in this repo due to its large size.
 This is done by running `make` at the root directory of the project.
 This will build the 64-bit version of the MAME binary by default and will only work for modern iOS devices (iPhone 5S and above, iPad Air and above, iPad mini 2 and above).
 To build the 32-bit version, use the command: `make iOSARMV7=1`.